neilsimon/nd009t-capstone/doc/Report.md

 ### Algorithms and Techniques

-I decided to add further information to each day's data to add 16 days worth of historical information to that day's data, and in so doing intended to provide relevant technical data about the historical price of gold and the S&P 500 over the preceeding days.
+I decided to add further information to each day's data to add 16 days worth of historical information to that day's data, and in so doing intended to provide relevant technical data about the historical price of gold and the S&P 500 over the preceding days.

 I decided to use a K-Means clustering algorithm to separate days into clusters based on the additional historical data added to each day's dataset.
 This was done to try to find days with similar historical trading returns, and cluster them together.
 Essentially, this would group certain "shapes" of trading patterns together.